Tiberriver256/Tiberriver256.GitHub.io/_posts/2022-11-08-Constraints-Are-Good.md

 > Listing multiple versions of the same framework or technology as different technologies is stupid.
 If I know node 14 I won't have to spend months learning node 16.

 Also very true, but it does add overhead that isn't completely insignificant and can become overwhelming very quickly.
 My team has been using micro-frontends for 2 years now, just doing React and React MUI.
-The drift between our 15 microfrontends is significant to manage.
+The drift between our 15 micro-frontends is significant to manage.
 What would have been a single project with a single tech stack to manage is now 15 projects with 15 remarkably similar but subtly different tech stacks.

 > Not all companies have one or just a few projects.
 Keeping all projects up to date requires a lot of time and effort, time and effort that you could spend on new projects for new clients that pay you new money.
 If you have to touch an old project again, you can upgrade the project at that point, or not.
 Until then, why bother upgrading old projects?